Registrations for this event have now closed. Please contact us for more information.

 This two-day short course presents the overall objectives of First 1000 Days Australia, an initiative that aims to provide a place-based, coordinated, comprehensive intervention addressing the needs of Aboriginal and Torres Strait Islander children from pre-conception to two years of age, thereby laying the foundation for their future health and wellbeing.
 Through a mix of presentations, group work and case studies, the course will explore how the First 1000 Days Australia model can be established and implemented across different Aboriginal and Torres Strait Islander communities Australia wide.

-On Day 1 we will provide background information on the international context for First 1000 Days and a comprehensive understanding of the novel approach of the Australian model.
+Provides background information on the international context for First 1000 Days and a comprehensive understanding of the Australian model’s novel approach.

 Professor Kerry Arabena

 From a Torres Strait Islander and Celtic heritage, Kerry has led the development of the First 1000 Days Australia initiative in Australia and with Indigenous peoples in Indonesia and Norway.
 She is a Professorial Fellow at the University of Melbourne and Managing Director of several Indigenous businesses in Victoria.
-She has a Social Work degree and a Doctorate in Environmental Science, and has an extensive background in public health, administration, community development and research.
-Kerry has been Chief Investigator on First 1000 Days Australia research and is the Managing Director of First 1000 Days Australia.
+With a Social Work degree and a Doctorate in Environmental Science, Kerry has an extensive background in public health, administration, community development and research.
+She has been Chief Investigator on First 1000 Days Australia research and is the Managing Director of First 1000 Days Australia.

 Other presenters will be announced closer to course commencement.